 Salford’s Music and Performance Research Group comprises of practitioners and writers who actively compose music, write drama and comedy, perform and devise theatre, work in applied theatre and digital contexts, create technological applications, record and engineer sound, and write about all aspects of cultural theory related to these practices.

-Art and Design Research and Engagement (AnDRE)
+Art and Design Research and Engagement (Design Against Crime Solutions)

 The AnDRE Research Group unites senior, proactive researchers and emerging, early career researchers who engage in theoretical and practice-based creative investigations across a range of art and design areas, from design for health and wellbeing to games for social change to design against crime.